netllama/musicleague/README.md

 ADMIN_EMAIL=            # The music league admin's email address (should be associated with MAIL_USERNAME ) YT_API_KEY=             # Required for processing youtube video URLs.
 This API key which grants access to Google's Youtube service ( also see https://developers.google.com/youtube/registering_an_application ).
 APP_WEB_PATH=           # Set to a a path value if you want to host the music league from a path other than the top level ( http://example.com/ ) such as 'ml' ( http://example.com/ml ).
 Otherwise leave unset.
+PREFERRED_URL_SCHEME=   # either http or https, based on whether you are using an SSL cert for your web server SERVER_NAME=            # default hostname of the server (eg. 'music.example.com')
 ```
 5. Start up the app locally by running `FLASK_DEBUG=0 flask run` and you should be able to connect to http://127.0.0.1:5000 to test drive everything.
 6. Once you are confident that everything is working as expected, move the app behind a real, production quality, secure web server (nginx, apache, etc) and run as some sort of WSGI service (such as gunicorn).
     - Do not expose the app to the internet using the developer Flask built-in web server (port 5000 from the previous step), as it cannot handle concurrent requests, and is insecure.
     - If you want to use gunicorn, then add it to the virtenv with `pip install gunicorn` and run as `gunicorn -b localhost:5000 -w 1 run:app`
         - Note this will run via port 5000 on localhost, and only spawn a single thread.
 Adjust as appropriate for your needs and environment.
+7. If you wish to generate emails to users when each music league round begins, voting starts and voting ends, then create a cronjob on the server which calls `send_emails.py`.
+    - The cronjob job should run using the python inside of your music league virtual environemnt (not the external, OS level python binary that may have shipped with the OS).
+For example:
+        - `/home/netllama/stuff/flask/bin/python send_emails.py`
+    - Running every 10 or 15 minutes should be sufficient, but there is no requirement that it run with a specific frequency:
+        - `*/10  *   *   *   *   /home/netllama/stuff/flask/bin/python send_emails.py`

 This project is **not** associated and **not** affiliated with 'Music League' ( https://musicleague.com ) in any way.